yogthos/pg-feed-demo/README.md

   (.removeNotificationListener conn listener))
 ```

 Let's start the application by running `lein run` in the terminal.
-Once it starts, the nREPL will become available at `localhost:7000` (in another cmd run `LEIN_REPL_PORT=7000 lein repl :connect`.
+Once it starts, the nREPL will become available at `localhost:7000` (run `lein repl :connect 7000` in another terminal to connect).
 When the REPL is connected, run the following code in it to start the database connection and register a listener:

 ```clojure
 (require :reload 'pg-feed-demo.db.core)